-NBC’s hit comedy about life, death, the afterlife — and everything in-between — will be returning to our screens for a fourth season, and it’s sure to provide more mind-bending twists and curveballs for viewers and its four principal human characters.
+NBC’s hit comedy about life, death, the afterlife — and everything in-between — will be returning to our screens for a fourth and final season in 2019, and it’s sure to provide more mind-bending twists and curveballs for viewers and its four principal human characters.

 Here’s everything you need to know about The Good Place season four.

 When is The Good Place season four released on Netflix?

 NBC announced that season four will premiere on Thursday 26th September 2019 in the USA – meaning that we’ll get it on Netflix UK on Friday 27th September.

 Ahead of show’s San Diego Comic-Con panel in July, the show’s official Twitter account shared the first picture from the new series, which showed Jason and Tahani hugging Eleanor, presumably in the aftermath of the events of last year’s finale.
 Check it out below.